Frequently Asked Questions

 Can I re-enter a rewrite or corrected versions of my script if I haven't ordered analysis?

 Yes, you may re-enter your screenplay for the price of the current deadline fee.
-NOTE: If you purchase our General or Extended Analysis for your screenplay you may re-enter that screenplay for FREE, ONCE before June 1st.

 What if I make a mistake and send the wrong script?